emre-io/tic-tac-toe-react/README.md

 }
 </style>

-## Where does this code came from?

-The base for this project was devloped while completing tic-tac-toe [tutorial](https://react.dev/learn/tutorial-tic-tac-toe) for react on Mar 31 24.
+## Project Background

+This project originated as part of the [React Tic-Tac-Toe tutorial](https://react.dev/learn/tutorial-tic-tac-toe) completed on March 31, 2024.
-Additional features and improvements mentioned at the end of the tutorial are also implemented.
+In addition to the base implementation, all the extra challenges and improvements suggested at the end of the tutorial have been integrated into this version.

+The design was further enhanced, and a new user interface component was introduced on December 25, 2024, to improve usability and visual appeal.

-## Setup
+## Setup Instructions

 Open the project root directory and then install the dependencies via `pnpm install`.
 Then use `pnpm start` to start a local server and follow the prompts to view the code running in a browser.